The following professionals lent their expertise to this article:

 What is the average cost of an online medical assistant program in Tennessee?

 No certification is required to work as a medical assistant in Tennessee.
-However, if you wish to become certified, applying to and graduating from one of Tennessee’s online medical assistant programs is just the first of several steps to obtaining and maintaining the training and certification you desire.
+However, if you want to become certified, applying to and graduating from one of Tennessee’s online medical assistant programs is just the first of several steps toward certification.
 Once you’ve completed your accredited medical assistant program, you’ll want to take one of the following national certification exams:

 Each certification varies in its renewal requirements, all of which include an associated fee and a certain number of CE credits.
 For CCMA, CMA (AAMA)®, and RMA, the requirements are as follows: